Yoga Vasishtha: Nomenclature

-Chronology
+Dating and development

-The date or century of the text's composition or compilation is unknown, and variously estimated from the content and references it makes to other literature, other schools of Indian philosophies.
-Scholars agree that the surviving editions of the text were composed in the common era, but disagree whether it was completed in the first millennium or second.
-Estimates range, states Chapple, from "as early as the sixth or seventh century, to as late as the fourteenth century".
+The Yoga Vasistha is traditionally attributed to Maharishi Valmiki, the author of the Ramayana.
+However, scholars are uncertain about the exact authorship and date of composition.
+Estimates range, states Chapple, writing in 1984, from "as early as the sixth or seventh century, to as late as the fourteenth century".
+It is likely that the text evolved over several centuries, reaching its current form between the 10th and 14th centuries, incorporating influences from various Indian philosophical traditions, including Buddhism, Jainism, and Kashmiri Shaivism."

+References to contemporaries

 The surviving text mentions Vijnanavada and Madhyamaka schools of Buddhism by name, suggesting that the corresponding sections were composed after those schools were established, or about 5th-century.
 The translation of a version of the text in 14th- to 15th-century into Persian, has been the basis of the other limit, among scholars such as Farquhar in 1922.

 Atreya in 1935 suggested that the text must have preceded Gaudapada and Adi Shankara, because it does not use their terminology, but does mention many Buddhist terms.
 Dasgupta, a contemporary of Atreya, states that the text includes verses of earlier text, such as its III.16.50 is identical to one found in Kalidasa's Kumarasambhava, thus the text must be placed after the 5th-century.
 Dasgupta adds that the philosophy and ideas presented in Yoga Vasistha mirror those found in Advaita Vedanta of Adi Shankara, but neither mention the other, which probably means that the author(s) of Yoga Vasistha were scholars who lived in the same century as Shankara, placing the text in about 7th- to early 8th-century.
 The shorter summary version of the text is attributed to the Kashmiri scholar Abhinanda, who has been variously dated to have lived in 9th- or 10th-century.

+Slaje and Hanneder

+According to Slaje, the Mokṣopāya was written on the Pradyumna hill in Śrīnagar, Kashmir, in the 10th century. a dating also accepted by Leslie.
+According to Hanneder and Slaje, the Mokṣopāya was later (11th to the 14th century) modified, showing influences from the Saivite Trika school, resulting in the Yogavāsiṣṭha, which became an orthodox text in Advaita Vedanta.

-Evolving text theory
+Mainkar's evolving text theory

-Mainkar states that Yoga Vasistha probably evolved over time.
+Mainkar, writing in 1977, argues that Yoga Vasistha probably evolved over time.
 The first work, states Mainkar, was the original ancient work of Vasistha that was an Upanishad with Brahamanical ideas, a work that is lost.
-This text, suggests Mainkar, was expanded into Moksopaya in or after 6th-century, which is now commonly known as Laghu-Yogavasistha.
-The Laghu (shorter) version was then expanded into the full editions, over time, in the centuries that followed the completion of Laghu-Yogavasistha.
+This text, suggests Mainkar, was expanded into the Laghu Vasistha.
+The Laghu (shorter) version was then expanded into the full editions.
 The syncretic incorporation of Buddhism, Jainism and Hinduism ideas happened in the Laghu-Yogavasistha edition, states Mainkar, while ideas from Kashmiri Shaivism, particularly the Trika school, were added to the growing version by the 12th-century.
 Similar serial expansion, revisions and interpolation is typical in Indian literature.
 Peter Thomi has published additional evidence in support Mainkar's theory on Yoga Vasistha's chronology.

-The oldest surviving manuscript of the Moksopaya (or Moksopaya Shastra) has been dated to have been composed in Srinagar in the 10th century AD.

-Author

-The text is traditionally attributed to Maharishi Valmiki, the author of Ramayana.

-The author of the shorter version, the Laghu-Yogavasistha, is generally considered to be Abhinanda of Kashmir.